quartepie/f1-champions/README.md

 Run `ng serve` or `npm start` for a dev server and navigate to `http://localhost:4200/`.

-## ☁️ Try it in cloud

-You can proceed to `stackblitz link` to view and preview this in cloud IDE.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).